Kinship Guardianship Assistance Payment (Kin-GAP) Program

 • Being returned home or placed for adoption are not appropriate permanency options for the child;

-• The relative guardian has a strong commitment to caring permanently for the child; and,
+• The relative guardian has a strong commitment to caring permanently for the child, the motivation for seeking guardianship; and,

-• The child who has attained 12 years of age has been consulted regarding the kinship guardianship arrangement.
+• A statement of the child concerning placement and the guardianship, and whether a child who has attained 12 years of age has been consulted regarding the kinship guardianship arrangement.

-7. Discuss with the child's parent(s) about the Kin-GAP plan, and document the contact in the Contact Notebook.
+7. Discuss the Kin-GAP plan with the child's parent(s) and document the contact in the CWs/CMS Contact Notebook.

-8. Upon receipt of the minute order granting guardianship and terminating jurisdiction, submit the referral packet to the Kin-GAP Unit with a DCFS 280, Technical Assistance Action Request, to ensure that Kin-GAP benefits can start as soon as possible.
-This will help avoid using county funds (GRI), and to facilitate the closure of the case.
-The following documents needs be included in the referral packet:
+8. Within 72 hours, but no later than seven (7) days of receipt of the minute order granting guardianship and terminating dependency jurisdiction, submit the following documents to the Kin-GAP Intake Unit with a Foster Care Search System (FCSS) Automated 280, Technical Assistance Action Request (requesting to stop the placement and end the episode), to ensure that Kin-GAP benefits can start as soon as possible.
+This will help avoid using County funds (General Relief Ineligible), and to facilitate the closure of the case.
+The following documents need be included:

 2. Guardianship Court Report (WIC 366.26)